 Singers and voice teachers are just as vulnerable as the rest of humanity when it comes to body pain and misalignment.
 They are often slouching at the piano tapping out scales or songs, or hunched over a computer keyboard doing admin or social media.
-Singing teachers who run group classes for excitable young singers may find themselves constantly yelling over the rabble and, as a result find their larynx gets jammed up into their nose never again to return to it’s natural resting position.
-It’s not uncommon to hear a singer complaining of jaw (TMJD), shoulder or back pain as a result of general tension, choreography or lifting gear.
-Musical Theatre singers are particularly vulnerable to injury and repetitive strain due to their job requirements, wardrobe and needing to perform 8 or more shows a week.
+Singing teachers who run group classes for excitable young singers may find themselves constantly yelling over the rabble and, as a result, find their larynx gets jammed up into their nose never again to return to its natural resting position.
+It’s not uncommon for a singer to complain of jaw (TMJD), shoulder or back pain as a result of general tension, choreography or lifting gear.
+Musical Theatre singers are particularly vulnerable to injury and repetitive strain due to their job requirements, wardrobe and needing to perform eight or more shows a week.

 Here is a summary of my experience with this treatment.

 I went through: